hurtigruten/enzo/README.md

 # Long term tasks / Future Ideas
 * Write tests
-* Use denon?
-* Implement API to serve what is cached
 * Store cache results in redis cache and build API on top?
 * Build an API that offers available promotions?
 * Look into Drop Cache as a new search mode